Zehelein/pg-transactional-outbox/lib/README.md

 `initializeInboxMessageStorage` function that is used by the actual message receiver like a RabbitMQ-based message handler to store the incoming message (which was based on an outbox message) in the inbox table.
-The other central function is `initializeInboxService`.
+The other central function is `initializeInboxListener`.
 It uses one database connection based on a user with the replication permission to receive notifications when a new inbox message was created.
 And a second database connection to open a transaction, load the inbox message from the database and lock it, execute the message handler queries/mutations, and finally mark the inbox message as processed in